narvarg/bertholdts-bed/README.md

 ### On Docker:
 * Install and setup [Docker](https://www.docker.com/)
-* Clone the repository using `git clone https://github.com/NarVarg/BertholdtsBed.git`
+* Clone the repository using `git clone https://github.com/greatmage/bertholdts-bed.git`
-* Run the commands `cd BertholdtsBed` and `npm run dev` to install and run the containerized application
+* Run the commands `cd bertholdts-bed` and `npm run dev` to install and run the containerized application
 * Open [http://localhost:3000](http://localhost:3000) to view it in your browser

 ## Testing